K20shores/kyleshores.com/content/blog/my-next-chapter/index.md

 I worked at Synchrogrid for a full year and quit at the beginning of the Fall semester of my last semester in college.
 For the last 6 months of my employment at Synchrogrid I had been applying to various companies to get a full time job after I graduated.
 There is a wonderful medium-sized software consulting company in College Station called Capsher Technology.
 When I went on the interview, I felt very welcome.
-The atmosphere was very friendly, GlassDoor listed them as having between 50-100 employees, and they emphasized a 40 hour work week.
+The atmosphere was very friendly, GlassDoor listed them as having between 50-100 employees, and they emphasized a 40-hour work week.
 I was very happy to receive an offer of employment from Capsher.

 Working at Capsher is and really enjoyable.
 I learned how to more effectively function on an actual software team.
 White board communication is heavily